Mannlicher M1905: 7.63mm cartridge

 When the Model 1900 was originally produced, it was chambered in an 8mm cartridge; however, in 1901, Mannlicher reintroduced it with the 7.65 × 21 mm Mannlicher cartridge to make it more powerful.
 In order to distinguish this round from the 7.63×25 mm Mauser round, it was referred to in Germany as the 7.65 round, or the 7.63 × 21.
 This cartridge has a straight case and contains an 82 gr bullet that is propelled by 3.2 gr of smokeless powder.
 This equates to a muzzle velocity of about 1,000 ft/second, and 193 ftlb of muzzle energy.
 The cartridges are loaded into the pistol using a stripper clip, which holds ten rounds.
 The rims of the cartridges fit into the groove of the stripper clip and allow the cartridges to slide onto it and stay in place until they are ready to be loaded into the breech.
 The end of the stripper clip is placed above the open breech, and then the cartridges can simply be pushed down so that they slide off the stripper clip and into the breech.
 The production of this cartridge mostly stopped in Europe with the end of the second world war, and continued to be produced in Argentina until 1958, but may still continue today.

+There has been successful attempts on recreating the cartridge by Rakum Projects using the following components: